Click here to access the legacy version of this documentation.

-The Servlet Properties File (also known as the mrc_servlet_config.xml file) is instrumental in controlling how your run-time applications connect to the correct database.
-This file is a data dictionary specific file, meaning that it is applicable only within the data dictionary you are currently in.
-This file works in conjunction with it's sister file, the Data Source Configuration file.
-More information about the Data Source Configuration file can be found here.
+Runtime Application Settings are instrumental in controlling how your run-time applications connect to the correct database.
+This configuration is data dictionary specific, meaning that it is applicable only within the data dictionary you are currently in.
+The configuration works in conjunction with Datasources.
+More information about Datasources can be found here.

-This file can be accessed from the "Admin Menu".
-Then click on "Edit Dictionary Files".
-From here, select "Servlet Properties".
+This functionality can be accessed from the "Admin Menu".
+Then click on "Runtime Application Settings".

-tablename_fmt — By default, at runtime, your applications will attempt to use the same schema you used to develop your applications to run them.
+Qualify Schema with Table — By default, at runtime, your applications will attempt to use the same schema you used to develop your applications to run them.
 However, if you developed over a development library and wish to connect to a run-time library, please select "Table name only".
 Most developers would choose to use Table name only when they are using library lists within their Datasource connector.
 More information about Library lists can be found here .

 Note: In either case, if you choose to leave out the schema/library name, you must specify these libraries within the Data Source Configuration file so the servlets know where to connect.

 Hour Offset (Deprecated) — Allows you to control the current hour offset from the current time (compared to the server time).

 Email Server — Specify the name or IP address of your Email server if you would like to utilize the e-mail functionality within m-Power.
 Note that this property is only used when sending emails directly from a Report Prompt page, or using the Email Maintenance template.
 If you are using the Messaging and Scheduled Task utility tool in m-Power and would like to configure email functionality for this feature, then please navigate here.

 Email Sender Address — Specify the e-mail address of the default sender of m-Power emailed reports.
 This value is used only when sending e-mails via the Report prompt page or using the Email Maintenance template.